Coastal Infrastructure Accounting

 Total request 7.1

 The asset accounts provide the evidence base: produced infrastructure is depreciating faster than it is being replaced; cyclone damage demonstrates exposure to climate hazards; and mangrove investment has delivered measurable returns.
-The requested budget allocation of USD 7.1 million exceeds 2025 levels (USD 3.8 million including mangrove expenditure) but is justified by demonstrated capital consumption and the need to maintain total protective capacity as sea levels rise.

 4. Summary

-Coastal infrastructure accounting integrates traditional produced asset measurement with ecosystem accounting approaches to provide comprehensive coverage of assets that protect and modify coastal zones.
+Coastal infrastructure accounting integrates produced asset measurement with ecosystem accounting approaches to provide comprehensive coverage of assets that protect and modify coastal zones.

 Key principles:

-3. Integration -- account for hybrid systems through clear attribution of produced and ecosystem components, avoiding double counting while capturing full asset values
+3. Integration—account for hybrid systems through clear attribution of produced and ecosystem components, avoiding double counting while capturing full asset values

 Cross-Reference Summary